 Instead, Chris recommends training your testers to use feedback forms.
 Ongoing collection methods like these forms let you capture and respond to feedback as it flows in, so your team can get the jump on product fixes.
 Efficiency doubles if you’re using a feature like smart issue prioritization to surface your most impactful feedback.
 Either way, the immediacy of ongoing feedback channels turns tester follow-up into a dynamic conversation.

-Using dedicated issues, ideas, and praise forms also have the time-saving effect of keeping your feedback flowing through a single channel.
-This keeps your CV project manager from spending time scrubbing duplicates, triaging mountains of data, and manually sorting all of your data.
+Using dedicated issues, ideas, and praise forms also has the time-saving effect of keeping your feedback flowing through a single channel.
+This prevents your CV project manager from spending time scrubbing duplicates, triaging mountains of data, and manually sorting all of your data.

 So, When Should You Use a Survey?